SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 You keep the core of your multi-tenant application, which you developed in the previous tutorials, and add changes for the ERP integration.

-> Note: Your solution is now in a good state to save a version of your implementation in your version control system, which enables you to go back to the multi-tenant application without ERP integration anytime.
+> Note: Your solution is now in a good state to save a version of your implementation in your version control system, which enables you to go back to the multi-tenant application without ERP integration at any time.

 ### Import SAP S/4HANA Cloud Public Edition OData Services